explaingit

 USE CASE 1

-Block ads and malware across all apps on your computer without installing browser extensions.
+Block ads and malware on any computer system-wide without installing browser extensions or extra software.

 USE CASE 2